Alex-Yates/rgclone_flyway_gradle/README.md

 - RGCLONE_ENDPOINT
 - RGCLONE_TOKEN

+The values for these parameters are saved as GitHub secrets.

 ## How to fork and run this yourself

 Install your own Redgate Clone instance and create an appropriate data-image: